sleepsort/jlearner/README.md

 Once enough test logs are collected, you can try this to retry the most fallible words for you:

     ./tools/review.sh

+And a 'Kanji-only' mode to practise pronunciation:

+    ./tools/kanjionly.sh

 ## Installation